 The ViewSonic Elite XG350R-C is less expensive than some other 35-inch ultrawides and ultrawides with less features (tere’s even RGB lighting on the back).
 But what you’ll really love is the vivid and accurate color that makes textures pop, skin tones look natural and everything look more realistic.

 If you want life-changing HDR or to use HDR with Adaptive-Sync), look elsewhere.
-But in addition to boasting a 21:9 aspect ratio, the Elite XG350R-C employs an 1800mm curve radius that immersed us in strong image quality.
+But in addition to boasting a 21:9 aspect ratio, the Elite XG350R-C employs an 1800mm curve radius that engulfed us with strong image quality.

-With a 1550R curve, the Viotek GNV34DBE is a great curved gaming monitor, especially when you consider its price.
-The curve proved to add an immersive touch while gaming, helping to fill our peripheral vision.
+The Viotek GNV34DBE is a well-performing and affordable curved gaming monitor.
+Its 1500R curve proved to add an immersive touch while gaming, helping to fill our peripheral vision.
 Despite its tight curve, we still found the GNV34DBE fit for working.
 There was no distortion, and we enjoyed having multiple windows open for boosted productivity.

 But it’s not just about the GNV34DBE’s curve.
 You also get a 144 Hz refresh rate and response times and input lag that kept up with 144 Hz rivals during our testing.
-When we gamed we realized the high pixel density of a 1440p screen and smooth gaming without any screen tearing, thanks to the help from AMD FreeSync.
+On the battlefield, we realized the high pixel density of a 1440p screen and smooth gaming without any screen tearing, thanks to help from AMD FreeSync.
 Color and contrast was competitive with pricier gaming displays too.

 With its edge-lit backlight, the GNV34DBE also makes a good HDR display, offering a noticeable improvement over your typical SDR monitor.
 At its low price, the build quality of the stand is lacking.
 But for a speedy gaming monitor with an effective curve, the Viotek GNV34DBE is a solid deal.

-If you want to upgrade from 1080p to 1440p but don’t want to sacrifice speed, the Asus ROG Strix XG279Q needs your attention.
+If you want to upgrade from 1080p to 1440p but don’t want to sacrifice speed, the Asus ROG Strix XG279Q (usually about $600 but currently available for $630) needs your attention.
 It’s the pricest of the 27-inch 1440p monitors here but offers the extra oomph in gaming performance that a hardcore enthusiantst might demand.
 In our testing, this monitor edged out the Aorus CV27Q on this page in response time by 1ms and beat the Aorus CV27Q and Aoris FI27Q (both on this page) in our absolute input lag testing.
 The typical gamer won’t notice these differences, but if you insist on the best of the best, you won’t want to overlook this pricey monitor.

 That said, the ROG Strix XG279Q isn’t flawless.
 We noticed ghosting with motion blur on and blur when we opted for overdrive instead of motion blur (you can’t run both).
 Plus, you’ll likely need to do some tweaking.
 But you also get crazy sharp gaming with the combination of motion blur and FreeSync or G-Sync Compatibility, plus fantastic HDR due to edge-lit backlighting and a healthy dose of RGB.

-With DCI-P3 being its native color space, the FI27Q packs extra color than what you’re used to on a native sRGB monitor.
-On regular SDR games, we enjoyed high color saturation, even if it wasn’t totally accurate.
+IPS panels are known for great color, and the FI27Q's color implementation is near-perfect.
+It outshines in accuracy, besting also excellent competitors, like the Asus ROG Strix XG279Q above.
+With DCI-P3 being the FI27Q's native color space, the FI27Q packs extra color than what you’re used to on a native sRGB monitor.
+With SDR games, we enjoyed high color saturation, even if it wasn’t totally accurate.
 You don’t get the same contrast as you would with VA (1,000:1 contrast ratio), but black levels are better than any other IPS gaming monitor we’ve tested.

 This monitor supports HDR content, but isn’t the best HDR monitor.
 In fact, we hardly noticed a gain over an SDR monitor.
 Plus, you’re likely to find rivals offering more value.
 But the FI27Q ultimately delivers a superb image with premium gaming capabilities.